sophi-4/Snow/README.md

 This is the initial starting stage for my snowflake design, taken from https://forum.processing.org/two/discussion/13646/making-a-snowflake.

-Below shows the image of the initial snwoflake design which represents the season winter.
+Below shows the image of the initial snowflake design which represents the season winter.

 ![screen grab](https://github.com/sophi-4/Snow/blob/master/Screen%20Shot%202017-12-13%20at%2023.17.26.png)